 There are hundreds of different varieties of sage to choose from, all of which will add cosmetic value to an ornamental border.

-For the former, maximise their flavour by picking them in the morning, when the aromatic oils are concentrated in the foliage.
+Maximise their flavour by picking them in the morning, when the leaves are moist and hydrated.

 Sorrel is a leafy green which serves as an ideal alternative to spinach.

 When picked young, its leaves will bring a zesty zing to salads and other dishes, while mature foliage will reduce significantly when sauteed, boiled or roasted, so be sure to give yourself a generous serving. [source]